mit-wu-lab/learning-to-delegate/README.md

 conda activate vrp
 conda install numpy scipy
-pip install pyyaml tensorboard
+pip install pyyaml tensorboard pip install scikit-learn # Architecture ablations only

+# If you would like to run example.ipynb
+conda install pandas matplotlib conda install -c conda-forge notebook pip install ipykernel python -m ipykernel install --user --name vrp
+# Make sure to select the vrp kernel from jupyter
 ```

 Refer to the [PyTorch website](https://pytorch.org/) to install PyTorch 1.8 with GPU if possible.